What’s my tax filing status after death of my spouse?

-Your filing status determines your income tax rate and standard deduction.
-If you’re a recent widow(er), file your taxes under the filing status that saves you the most money.
+Why is your filing status important?
+The status you use determines your income tax rate and standard deduction.
+If you’re a recent widow(er), you should file your taxes using the filing status that provides the lowest tax bill.

-If you’re a surviving spouse with no gross income, you can be claimed as an exemption on both of these:
+For tax years before 2018 and after 2025, a surviving spouse with no gross income, can be claimed as an exemption on both of these:

 - Your deceased spouse’s separate return